FAQ

 What if I change my mind about who receives distributions from my Fund?

 You are welcome to change your mind regarding fund distributions at any time, and in many cases, you will not need to change your will.
 You simply update the recipients on your Named Fund documentation that the local Community Foundation has on file.
-Your choice of recipients is up to you, or you can ask for the local Community Foundation to channel distributions from your Fund to where they are needed most.
+Your choice of cause area is up to you, or you can ask for the local Community Foundation to channel distributions from your Fund to where they are needed most.

 How do I know that Community Foundations will follow through on my wishes forever?